-Candidates may be concerned about the security of sensitive company information contained within their assignment.
 Please note that all information contained within any assignment is treated with the upmost confidentiality.
 All CICM examining teams and assessment board members have confidentiality clauses in their contracts for any work completed for CICM.
 However, it is your responsibility to redact (remove) any sensitive personal and company data before submission.
 Examples of sensitive data include names, email addresses and bank details.

-You can ensure your assignment is anonymous by using your candidate number as an identifier and by selecting a generic name for your company and any stakeholder information, to protect your customers' details.
+Please ensure your assignment is anonymous by using your candidate number as an identifier and by selecting a generic name for your company and any stakeholder information, to protect your customers' details.